stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

 You can use the datetime and duration edit fields on top of the tracedisplay window (just below the menu bar) to select a time range to display.

 ## Using shortcuts
 The tracedisplay dialog provides shortcuts for frequently used commands and options.
-The shortcuts are listend besides the menu entries in the submenus of the menu bar.
+The shortcuts are listed besides the menu entries in the submenus of the menu bar.
 For example, use `CTRL+E` to toggle the spectrogram view.

 {% include insert_image.html key="tracedisplay-shortcuts" %}